afropiloto/paperless-platform/README.md

 # Trade Documents Platform

-# Issues:
+# Testing
-1. After issuing an invoice the status goes to Issued but something is then reverting it back to In Progress
+1. Registration - register -> Onboard Reject
+2. Registration - register -> Accept Reject - check Account is created
+3. Upload Trade Document -> Issue -> Fund -> Reject
+4. Upload Trade Document -> Issue -> Fund -> Accept -> Promissory Note -> Signed

 # Todo:
 1. Setup ai.paiperless.com with dns-txt record for identify verification
 2. Document signing
    * Add service to interact with the Document Signing service to read data.
    * Update retrieval methods to get current data from chain.
 Do this for In Progress items only but where an updated status is returned, update the status in the database.
+3. Extend document types to include Bill of Lading and Warehouse receipts
+4. Migrate data extraction to extend.ai
-3. Audit - ensure we are auditing the right things - including login
+5. Audit - ensure we are auditing the right things - including login
-4. Email Module - add EmailerService that integrates with an email provider to send emails.
+6. Email Module - add EmailerService that integrates with an email provider to send emails.
-5. Security
+7. Security
    * Need to add setup API Key guards on endpoints
    * Need to add JWT guard to controllers
    * Need to add UserPermissionGuards to controller methods
    * We need a Paiperless Account with users creating
-6. Deal Desk Module
-   * When a submitted deal is withdrawn, then update the deal using the deal-desk to be withdrawn
-   * Create and Issue the Prom Note as a Trade Document linked to the Paiperless Account
-   * Handle Promissory Note Signed event
-7. Check Verify issued document works as expected
+8. Check Verify issued document works as expected
-8. Virus Scan
+9. Virus Scan
     * Need to integrate Virus Scan into Registration documents upload
     * Need to integrate Virus Scan into Trade Documents File upload
-9. Add Data Extraction on initial file upload
+10. Add Data Extraction on initial file upload
     * Test data extraction and failure modes
-10. Account Analytics
+11. Account Analytics
-11. Need to ensure that if we suspend and account that all users related to that account are suspended - also for making accounts Active
+12. Need to ensure that if we suspend and account that all users related to that account are suspended - also for making accounts Active
-12. Need to ensure that when account users are being updated for an accountId, they are being updated by an account linked to the same accountId OR the user is a Voy Admin user
+13. Need to ensure that when account users are being updated for an accountId, they are being updated by an account linked to the same accountId OR the user is a Voy Admin user
-13. Update ReadMe with set up & deployment information
+14. Update ReadMe with set up & deployment information
-14. Consider adding a Notifications feature that we can use to notify accounts of problems with documents or general issues
+15. Consider adding a Notifications feature that we can use to notify accounts of problems with documents or general issues
-15. Write Service and Controller Tests
+16. Write Service and Controller Tests
     * Can we get Cursor to create the tests?
-16. Consider adding a method to share issued documents with 3rd parties - this needs an email service
+17. Consider adding a method to share issued documents with 3rd parties - this needs an email service
     * Use time limited links?